607011/sudokuplusplus/README.md

 `prefill-single`: Same as `prefill`, but only the first solution found is used.

-`mincheck`: Another generator first produces valid minimal boards with the specified number of empty cells.
-Then each board is checked if it has one clear solution.
+`mincheck`: This generator produces valid minimal boards with the specified number of empty cells.
+Each board is checked if it has one clear solution.
 If there's no clear solution, the process repeats.

 ## Build